YusanX/pde-agent-bench/README.md

-# PDEAgent-Bench: A Multi-Metric Benchmark for PDE-to-Solver Code Generation
+# PDEAgent-Bench: A Multi-Metric, Multi-Library Benchmark for PDE Solver Generation

 **A benchmark system for evaluating the end-to-end PDE solver code generation capabilities of large language models and AI agents.**